ma-za-kpe/ma-za-kpe/README.md

 <br/>

 - 🔭 I’m currently working on [BusinessRepo](https://angry-ramanujan-b80ca5.netlify.app/)
-- 🌱 I’m currently learning to create web apps to fit certain use cases.
+- 🌱 I’m currently learning to create Android applications using the best practices in the industry.
 - 👯 I’m looking to collaborate on building the ideas below 👇
 - 🤔 I’m looking for help with applications that can help people struggling with Mental health problems
 - 💬 Ask me about anything.